 <blockquote></blockquote>Use this HTML tag for quoted or cited text.

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not display in your visitor’s browser.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image is not displayed in a user’s browser.
 Note: you can also use the “Add Media” button (15) to insert images into your content.

 <li>tag (see below) in order for bullet lists to work.